Please share & link to this page if you find the following resources useful.

 5 Steps HR Can Take To End Workplace Harassment

-Focusing on Sexual Harassment this article on the Amercian SHRM site outlines the importance of: commitment; encouraging bystander intervention; holding people accountable; creating a speak up culture; and assessing and addressing your response culture.
+Focusing on Sexual Harassment, this article on the American SHRM site outlines the importance of commitment, encouraging bystander intervention, holding people accountable, creating a speak-up culture, and assessing and addressing your response culture.

 ACAS guidance and advice relating to Sexual Harassment in the Workplace

-The ACAS website has a page full of advice and guidance relating to Sexual Harassment in the Workplace This includes a link to a policy paper Sexual harassment in the British workplace.
+The ACAS website has a page full of advice and guidance relating to Sexual Harassment in the Workplace.

-The Chartered Institute of Personnel and Development has guidance on its website: 'Sexual harassment in the workplace' This page provides practical support around key areas to tackle sexual harassment and bullying at work.
+The Chartered Institute of Personnel and Development (CIPD) includes this guide within its knowledge hub.
+It provides practical support for tackling sexual harassment and bullying at work.

 Sexual Harassment Policy Checklist